 Our HD cameras come in a variety of lens options, not just wide-angle and it’s possible to get genuinely long optical range cameras without spending too much money.

 One common misconception is that only IP camera systems can be remotely accessed over the internet.
 This is not true.
 All our analogue DVR recorders have the ability to connect to your network and can then be accessed within the property over the local network or from anywhere in the world over the internet using a computer, phone or tablet.

 One potential advantage IP CCTV has is the ability to include cameras from other networks on your CCTV system.
-You could theoretically have a camera in another part of your building or even a different location on your CCTV system linked via the internet, but a word of caution.
-You are introducing even more links in the chain all of which have to be working in order for the system to work.
-We are firm believers in the adage "keep it simple".
+You could theoretically have a camera in another part of your building or even a different location on your CCTV system linked via the internet.
+You can even take HD analogue feeds from our DVRs and feed them into an IP CCTV-based NVR.
+This potentially allows you to conglomerate CCTV onto a single display and also to back up recordings on a totally independent system.